Thinking of joining us at the Grassy Pond Baptist Church? Please do – we’d love to meet you!

 When do we celebrate The Lord's Supper?

-Generally, we celebrate communion on the first Sunday of every month.
+Generally, we celebrate communion once a quarter.
 We also celebrate it at other times of the year such as on Christmas Eve and on Easter Sunday.

 What actions comprise this sacrament?